 A small but vibrant, progressive town, Oberlin is best known as the home of Oberlin College, a private liberal arts college established in 1833 and the first American higher education institution to admit female and black students.
-Characterized by its close-knit community, eclectic shops and restaurants and lively arts and cultural scene, Oberlin was voted one of the state’s Best Hometowns by Ohio Magazine in 2012, which described it as ‘the quintessential college town’.
+Characterized by its close-knit community, eclectic shops and restaurants, and lively arts and cultural scene, Oberlin was voted among the state’s Best Hometowns by Ohio Magazine in 2012, which described it as ‘the quintessential college town’.
 The town has a rich history too.
 Beautifully preserved historic homes populate its streets while markers and monuments around Oberlin point to its pivotal role in abolition as an Underground Railroad town.

-Situated just a few miles east of Columbus, the picture-perfect village of Granville owes its New England charm to the group of settlers from Massachusetts and Connecticut who came to the area in the early 19th century and modelled the village in the style of their homeland towns.
+Situated just a few miles east of Columbus, the picture-perfect village of Granville owes its New England charm to the group of settlers from Massachusetts and Connecticut who came to the area in the early 19th century and modeled the village in the style of their homeland towns.
 Granville’s history dates back much further than its first settlement however, the Alligator Mound, an earthen animal effigy thought to date back over 1,000 years, is located on the outskirts of town.
-Visitors can take in historic buildings like the beautiful Buxton Inn, in continuous operation since first opening in 1812, and Granville’s picturesque downtown home to art galleries and vintage stores.
+Visitors can take in historic buildings like the picturesque Buxton Inn, in continuous operation since first opening in 1812, and Granville’s picturesque downtown, home to art galleries and vintage stores.

-Even though it’s just its sandwiched between Cleveland and Akron, Peninsula’s location on the edges of the beautiful Cuyahoga Valley National Park makes the tiny town seem a world away from the big city.
+Even though it’s sandwiched between Cleveland and Akron, Peninsula’s location on the edges of the Cuyahoga Valley National Park makes the tiny town seem a world away from the big city.
 Founded in the early 19th century, Peninsula was a prosperous port town on the Ohio and Erie Canal and today its rich history is still evident.
 More than 20 sites throughout town are listed on the National Register of Historic Places and in 2012, Peninsula was named one of This Old House’s Best Old House Neighborhoods in the Midwest.
 Foodies won’t be disappointed either, from the farms dotted around town to food festivals, Peninsula is brimming with local flavor.

 Nestled on the banks of the Maumee River a short distance from Toledo is the historical town of Waterville.
-Though it was first settled by Europeans in the late 18th century, the scenic river town’s history goes back much further.
+Though it was first settled by Europeans in the late 18th century, the river town’s history goes back much further.
 Roche de Boeuf, a rocky outcrop in the Maumee River, was the locale of Native American councils many years before.
-Today, Waterville’s rich past and beautiful structures have seen the town grow into a historical and architectural tourist destination with must-do sights and events like the Interurban Bridge, an abandoned Roman aqueduct-style railroad bridge, and the Roche de Boeuf Festival.
+Today, Waterville’s rich past and exquisite structures have seen the town grow into a historical and architectural tourist destination with must-do sights and events like the Interurban Bridge, an abandoned Roman aqueduct-style railroad bridge, and the Roche de Boeuf Festival.